 E-mails: Editorial Office: email@example.com.
 Managing Editor: firstname.lastname@example.org.

 Galley proofs will be sent by e-mail to the corresponding Author.
 Corrections of galley proofs should be limited to typographical errors.
-Galley proofs should be returned corrected to the Editorial Office by email within two days.
+Galley proofs should be returned corrected to the Editorial Office by email within 24 hours.

 Specific Information and Additional Instructions for Authors